abacaj/transformers-docker/README.md

 docker run --gpus all --memory 64g --memory-swap -1 -it -v transformers:/transformers -p 8888:8888 abacaj90/pytorch2:cuda12.0.0
 ```

+## Using VSCode

+Steps:

+- Attach to the dev container
+- Install python extension into the container from vscode extension tab
+- Select interpreter located at: `/opt/venv/bin/python`

 ## Build your own container

 ```bash